wyatt-feng/CS305-23S-Assignment1/README.md

 In this task, you should optimize your server so that it can handle:
  - File errors (10 pts): File not exist, file not accessible, illegal filename.
  - Command errors (10 pts): Operations before login, file transmission before connecting, illegal command (format error, command unrecognized, linefeed error).
- - Connection errors (10 pts): Connection establishment failure (control or data connection), connection interrupted, client down.
+ - Connection errors (10 pts): Connection establishment failure (e.g. the address given by EPRT command is unavailable), connection interrupted (e.g. the data or the control connection breaks up when transmitting files), client down.

 ### Other Tasks